BiancaMesa/BiancaMesa/README.md

 ## About me 💫 ##
 A passionate junior front-end developer with back-end knowledge.
 I enjoy working in collaborative and innovative teams where I can continue learning and growing.
 I am creative and naturally curious.
 I love English and incorporate it into many aspects of my life.
 I am dedicated and bring quality to my work.
 Additionally, I have cultivated serenity and patience because experience has taught me that progress is achieved step by step.
 I am constantly seeking to improve myself and contribute to every project I undertake in a meaningful way.

-I have a big passion for design and I find programming a great way to combine both the logical, problem-solving part of the brain with the left hemisphere that is more about creativity, imagination and innovation.
+I have a big passion for design and I find programming a great way to combine both the logical, problem-solving part of the brain with the left hemisphere which is more about creativity, imagination and innovation.

+I am currently looking for a Web Developer position in a company that is building tech that is meaningful and impactful in collaborative thriving teams.

 ## Working on 👩🏼‍💻 ##
 I am currently working on my own porfolio, finishing up projects I already created as well as embarking on my first solo after-bootcamp website, which I am so excited about!
 I care about creating a positive impact in the world and this website is all about that.
 I can't wait for you to see it!

-On top of that, I am looking forward to continuing expanding my knowledge on React and JavaScript and adventuring in the world of TypeScript.
+On top of that, I am looking forward to continuing expanding my knowledge on React and JavaScript and adventuring in the world of a new programming language.

 ## Technologies and tools 🚀 ##
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" width=50px/>&nbsp;&nbsp;